Math in the Garden

 Learning about Ratios in the Garden

 We are working through the book Math In The Garden, and finding a lot of inspiration for math activities from this book.
 It is designed to integrate math with gardening and does so beautifully with innovative lessons that are explained well and enhanced with delightful illustrations.
 Today, we are working on Ratios of Shoots and Roots, an activity for children 8-13 years of age.
 What I like about this book is that each lessons comes with multiple ways to approach the lesson or comes with various activities.
 You could complete them all or choose what suits you students, or you could use the book as inspiration and depart completely from the activities and design your own lessons and activities based on the information provided in the book.
+This is How to make the garden journal video.
+Math in the Garden Playlist.
+Waldorf Botany Main lesson block.
+Math in the Garden used to be available at Acorn Naturalist.

 How to Find Area and Perimeter